trey/treylabs/src/index.md

----
-title: Trey Labs
+# Trey Labs
----

-# {{ title }}

 ## Software and Photography

-This is where [I](https://treypiepmeier.com/about) talk about things I’m building.
+This is where [I](https://treypiepmeier.com/about/) talk about things I’m building.
 Here is a list of some things currently in the works, planned, and some things that still live in my heart but are on permanent hiatus.

 - In-Progress
     - [Cassette Nest](/cassettenest/)